Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Crucify world's pwr:
 >'But far be it from me to boast, except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world.'
 (Galatians 6:14)
 #### Recognize You Can Overcome the World
+>'And the one sown with seed among the thorns, this is the one who hears the word, and the anxiety of the world and the deceitfulness of wealth choke the word, and it becomes unfruitful.'
+(Matthew 13:22)